Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 Why most BI advice sucks

-Most business intelligence platform advice on page one is written by one of three people:
+Most business intelligence platform advice is written by one of three people:

 - The vendor.

-- An affiliate writer who has never owned a renewal.
+- Somebody who has never had to own a renewal.

 How I scored them